Last updated: November 19, 2023

 - Social-ecological transformation of the economy;

-- Adaptation to climate change; and
+- Adaptation to climate change and loss and damage; and

 - Climate-friendly cities.